conductor-sdk/conductor-csharp/README.md

             new HostBuilder()
                  .ConfigureServices((ctx, services) =>
                  {
-                    // First argument is optional headers that the client wasn't to pass Configuration configuration = new Configuration(new ConcurrentDictionary<string, string>(), "KEY",
+                    // First argument is optional headers which client wasnt to pass.
+                     Configuration configuration = new Configuration(new ConcurrentDictionary<string, string>(),
+                         "KEY",
                          "SECRET");